Banking & ATM Fees in South Africa (2026)

 Standard Bank, FNB (First National Bank), and Nedbank are major banks with ATMs everywhere.
 International card withdrawals are reliable with fees around ZAR 50–100 ($3–6).
 Wise transfers in efficiently.
 Load-shedding (scheduled power cuts) can affect ATM availability — keep some cash on hand.
 FNB offers foreigner-friendly account opening.

-The recommended card stack for South Africa
+The card stack for South Africa

 Wise